 5. Outdoor Video Lighting Setup

 So what about if you’re outdoors?
-Well, you can create a simple 3-point video lighting setup using just the sun.
+In addition to the right mobile live streaming equipment setup, you can create a simple 3-point video lighting setup using just the sun.
 You can start by placing the sun in the position of the key light, just offset from your subject to one side or the other.
 To do this, you’ll have to record in the morning or afternoon, when the sun isn’t directly overhead.

 You can create a fill light and a backlight using reflectors to redirect (or “bounce”) sunlight onto your subject.
 A reflector could be a commercial product or even a large sheet of white cardboard.
 Sometimes, a gold reflector is useful to enhance the sun’s natural color.
 This is most relevant for the backlight setup.